 The Bottom Line for Expecting Parents

 "Meets federal standards" answers a legal question, not a biological one.
 All five of these contaminants cross the placenta, and for lead and PFOA no exposure is considered safe.
-Arsenic's protective level is 2,500 times below the law, chromium-6's OEHHA goal is 0.02 ppb against no federal limit at all, and mercury deserves a stricter pregnancy target than the adult guideline.
-Test the water you drink and cook with, and if any of these show up, an NSF/ANSI 58 reverse-osmosis system closes the gap between "legal" and "safe for your baby" in a single step.
+Arsenic's protective level is 2,500 times below the law.
+Chromium-6's OEHHA goal is 0.02 ppb, against no federal limit at all.
+Mercury deserves a stricter pregnancy target than the adult guideline.
+Test the water you drink and cook with.
+If any of these turn up, an NSF/ANSI 58 reverse-osmosis system closes the gap between "legal" and "safe for your baby" in one step.

 This article is for general information and is not medical advice.
 Talk to your prenatal provider about your specific water source, your test results, and any health concerns.